Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Download VHD- assessment VM
         - Register the Assessment VM with migrate project
         - Start discovery to detect all the VMs running on hyperV
+        - Generating an Assessment report in Azure after the assessment has been carried out

 - **